achille-martin/pyqt-crom/README.md

 <a id="getting-started"></a>
 ## 1. Getting started

-:mag: This tutorial guides you through the process of generating a cross-platform app from a simple PyQt5 demo app.
+> :mag: **Info**: This tutorial guides you through the process of generating a cross-platform app from a simple PyQt5 demo app.

-:trophy: By the end of the tutorial, you will be able to launch the simple PyQt5 demo app from your Android phone:
+> :trophy: **Target**: By the end of the tutorial, you will be able to launch the following simple PyQt5 demo app from your Android phone.

 <a id="pyqt5-demo-app-android-video"></a>